Witte Software® https://www.modbustools.com

 22:28:16 <40001> 13350 1 0 0 4 0 0 0 0

-You can import the data in an Excel spreadsheet.
+You can import the data in an Microsoft Excel spreadsheet.

-Do not touch the Excel sheet while logging as this will interrupt the logging.
+When logging, do not modify the Excel sheet manually, as this may interrupt logging.

 Modbus Excel logging

-• Each read: Write a logline for all Modbus requests.
-Log frequency as scan rate.
+Write a logline for each Modbus request.
+Log frequency follows scan rate.

-• Select: Specify the log rate in seconds.
-Log is independent of scan rate.
+Specify log rate in seconds (independent of scan rate).

-Remark: If the scan rate is e.g. 10000ms it makes no sense to set a 1 sec log rate as data is logged only when new data is ready.
+If the scan rate is long (e.g. 10000 ms), setting a much shorter log rate doesn’t make sense because data only arrives when new data is available

-• Insert header: Information is inserted in the top most 3 lines in the Excel sheet.
+• Insert Header: Information is inserted in the top most 3 rows in the Excel sheet.

-• Name cells in top row: Insert names in row 3.
+• Name Cells in the Top Row: Insert names in row 3.

 • Name: Insert a log name in row 1.